marioac23/forecasting-power-prices/README.md

-Hourly forecast of the DE-LU (Germany-Luxembourg) day-ahead electricity price for every hour from **1 Sep 2026 00:00 to 31 Dec 2027 23:00**, built entirely from the six provided historical CSVs (1 Jan 2025 - 7 Aug 2026) — no forward curves, weather data, or other external sources.
+Hourly forecast of the DE-LU (Germany-Luxembourg) day-ahead electricity price for every hour from **1 Sep 2026 00:00 to 31 Dec 2027 23:00**, built entirely from the six provided historical CSVs (1 Jan 2025 - 7 Aug 2026) (no forward curves, weather data, or other external sources).
 Every assumption about how 2026-2027 fundamentals (gas, EUA, load, renewables, capacity) evolve is written down and justified rather than pulled from a live market source.